La Liga betting tips: Weekend best bets

-Liam Kelly looks at the second round of Spain's La Liga fixtures, picking out his best bets of the weekend.
+Liam Kelly looks at the second round of Spain's La Liga fixtures, and suggests Sevilla will be worth the wait on Monday night.

 2pts Sevilla to beat Getafe at 13/10 (Betway)